- Victoria, despite everything – we’re almost through this

 Believe it or not, that’s not even the worst part.
 The position of the Australian Government has been consistent and unwavering for some time – refugees arriving by boat will not be allowed on Australian shores – a position I wholeheartedly disagree with, but it’s hardly a secret.
 Now, not only are we not letting them come here, not only have we locked them up and exposed them to conditions rivalling those they were fleeing, not only have we happily walked away from them and handed them over with no strategy in place for their welfare, but we have refused the help of others who are willing to do the right thing.

-New NZ PM Jacinda Arden reached out to the Australian Government this week to reiterate NZ’s previous offer to take 150 of the 600 detainees on Manus.
+NZ PM Jacinda Arden reached out to the Australian Government to reiterate NZ’s previous offer to take 150 of the 600 detainees on Manus.
 The Australian Government again refused, claiming that it would still undermine the message they are trying to send to people smugglers.
 Even when someone else offers to make it their problem, the politics of it all is more important than the lives of the innocent people at the centre of it all.
 In one breath we claim to not be responsible; in the next, refuse to allow anyone else to help.
 The word “disgusting” doesn’t have enough synonyms to adequately express the depths to which we have sunk.

 All too often in recent times, I’ve been faced with the idea of “being ashamed to be an Australian”.
 The thought does come to mind when you look at atrocities like this being performed by our Government and therefore in our name.
 The truth is, I do feel shame.
 But I will never say that I am ashamed to be Australian.

 The sociopaths (is there really another term more appropriate here?), making these decisions don’t have the right to misappropriate our culture or our wishes.
 I refuse to allow their misguided actions to define what an Australian is; and at the risk of sounding emotive, if you truly believe that what they are doing is right then you don’t have the right to call yourself an Australian.